SWIG image

 Here are some common misconceptions about SWIG that have occasionally appeared on other web pages and in articles--especially those that describe older SWIG versions.

-Myth: SWIG only really works with ANSI C
+Myth: SWIG only really works with ISO C

 Fact:

-C++ support in current SWIG releases is quite advanced--providing support for nearly every C++ feature including templates, namespaces, operators, overloaded methods, and more.
-The only major C++ feature not supported is nested classes---and we're working on that.
+C++ support in current SWIG releases is quite advanced--providing support for nearly every C++ feature including templates, namespaces, operators, overloaded methods, nested classes and more.
+The vast majority of C++11 is even supported.
 See the Features page for more information.

 Myth: SWIG wraps C++ into this unusable low-level "C-tran" interface.